informatics-isi-edu/webauthn/doc/rest_api.md

 Webauthn's REST API supports six endpoints (note: the endpoint names are
 * Endpoints that are typically used during end-user sessions
   * preauth - used for handling any required pre-authentication setup.
-In the future, this will be standardized enough for UI developers to rely on it for all providers; it's currently only used with OAuth-based providers.
   * session - used for authenticating end-users, establishing sessions, and discovering information about logged-in users.
 * Endpoints used for management (creating users, changing passwords, assigning users to groups, etc.)
   * user - implemented by some providers to manage users.